 Your Comfort Zone

-You started working with me because you want to make a change.
+I am talking about this to remind you that you started working with me because you want to make a change.
 You probably want to lose fat, build muscle, get stronger, or be healthier.

 Getting out of your comfort zone reminds me of a story called “The Black Door”.